ratorx/server/README.md

 ### Hacks, workarounds and manual intervention

 - A few packages (certbot* and borgmatic*) in Debian stable are not recent enough for required features.
 These applications are provisioned from Debian testing.
-- Accessing the remote Docker daemon requires a CA cert despite using system CA signed certs on the remote end.
-Either the concatenated default cert store or just `/etc/ssl/certs/DST_Root_CA_X3.pem` needs to provided as the CA. The issue of automatically using default certs is tracked in [docker/cli#2468](https://github.com/docker/cli/issues/2468).
 - Initial bootstrap of the server uses a different SSH key.
 This is automated using `make bootstrap` target, but it requires a different command to be run.
 This is because SSH CA has not been configured yet.
 A special SSH key is used for this, which lives in the repository.
 The key is hardcoded because Terraform needs a constant key when provisioning access to the server.
 - Setting up access to the backup host is tricky, since it doesn't have Python, a shell or SSH CA support.
 Instead, raw scp commands are used to update the authorized_keys.
 App servers are only allowed to perform borg operations and only on their own backup repository.